Frequently Asked Questions

 Are your products Organic?

-Our cacao is naturally organic and is grown using traditional, organic farming practices that have been used in the Solomon Islands for generations.
-With its close proximity to the equator, the region provides ideal natural conditions for cacao to thrive, resulting in exceptional flavour and quality.
+Our cacao is naturally grown using traditional farming practices that have been used in the Solomon Islands for generations.
+With its close proximity to the equator, the region provides ideal natural conditions and nutrient rich soil for cacao to thrive, resulting in exceptional flavour and quality.

 Do you test for heavy metals like lead and cadmium?

 Yes.
 We regularly test our cacao beans and chocolate to ensure it meets global food safety standards.
 We’re also very proud to be one of the few chocolate companies in the world to openly share our test results.
-Tests of our roasted Cacao Beans - the raw material for our chocolate are below:
+Latest results for our roasted Cacao Beans which are the raw material for our chocolate are below:

-• Cadmium: Ranges from Not Detected (<0.01 mg/kg) to 0.13 mg/kg, up to 6× lower than the European Union limit for dark chocolate
+• Cadmium: 0.13 mg/kg, up to 6× lower than the European Union limit for dark chocolate

 For context: